 CPC Shuts down Abuja Factory over Underweight Products and Unhygienic Environment

-CPC uncovers sharp practices and non conformity with Good Manufacturing Practice (GMP), Good Hygiene Practice (GHP) and Good Storage Practice (GSP) during the inspection of a corn flour factory in Piwoyi, Airport Road, Abuja, evacuates the product pending the implementation of all corrective measures issued to the company.
+CPC uncovers sharp practices and non-conformity with Good Manufacturing Practice (GMP), Good Hygiene Practice (GHP) and Good Storage Practice (GSP) during the inspection of a corn flour factory in Piwoyi, Airport Road, Abuja.
+CPC evacuates the products, pending the implementation of all corrective measures issued to the company.

-Following the usual routine inspection and laboratory tests of quality of products in the markets by the Council’s Quality Assurance and Development Officers, it was discovered that some products were grossly under weight.
-This led to further inspection of the premises of the default producers.
+On Monday, 16 April, 2018, following the usual routine inspection and laboratory tests of quality of products in the market by the Council’s Quality Assurance and Development Officers, it was discovered that some products were grossly underweight.
+This led to further inspection of the premises of the defaulting producers.

 One of such producers is Agel Global Resources, makers of Agel Corn flour in Piwoyi, along Airport Road, Abuja.
 The Council had earlier discovered, on weighing, that the actual net weight of Agel Corn flour product was between 180 to 250g while the weight declared on the product label was 450g.